navidrome/website/README.md

 You'll need to install [Hugo](https://gohugo.io/) 0.66.0 or newer

+Note: For Windows users, you need to be sure to install the extended edition of Hugo.

+This can be done via `choco install hugo-extended`

 ## Running the website locally

 Once you've setup your local environment as above, from the repo's root folder run: